SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 of the variation and included *Odoribacter* (OTU 70), *Bacteroides* (OTU 5), *Lactobacillus* (OTU 6), Enterobacteriaceae (OTU 3), *Alloprevotella* (OTU 14), *Prevotella* (OTU 19), and Betaproteobacteria (OTU 17) (Supplementary Figure 3).
-These results confirm those of our earlier study where we used mice that did not receive antibiotics and the sequencing was performed using the 454 platform [ref].
 Interestingly, of the OTUs that were predictive of the number of tumor counts using the baseline and final community composition data, only three of the OTUs overlapped.
 These included *Lactobacillus* (OTU 6), Enterobacteriaceae (OTU 3), and *Prevotella* (OTU 19).
-When we compared the relationship between the relative abundance of these populations and the observed number of tumors, the only one of these populations that changed meaningfully was *Prevotella*.
+These results confirm those of our earlier study where we used mice that did not receive antibiotics and the sequencing was performed using the 454 platform [ref].